spectrocloud/terraform-provider-spectrocloud/docs/resources/virtual_machine.md

+<a id="nestedblock--spec--template--spec--volume--volume_source--cloud_init_no_cloud"></a>
+### Nested Schema for `spec.template.spec.volume.volume_source.cloud_init_no_cloud`

+Required:

+- `user_data` (String) The user data to use for the cloud-init no cloud disk.
+This can be a local file path, a remote URL, or a registry URL.

+<a id="nestedblock--spec--template--spec--volume--volume_source--config_map"></a>
+### Nested Schema for `spec.template.spec.volume.volume_source.config_map`

+Optional:

+- `default_mode` (Number) Optional: mode bits to use on created files by default.
+Must be a value between 0 and 0777.
+Defaults to 0644.
+Directories within the path are not affected by this setting.
+This might be in conflict with other options that affect the file mode, like fsGroup, and the result can be other mode bits set.
+- `items` (Block List) If unspecified, each key-value pair in the Data field of the referenced ConfigMap will be projected into the volume as a file whose name is the key and content is the value.
+If specified, the listed keys will be projected into the specified paths, and unlisted keys will not be present.
+If a key is specified which is not present in the ConfigMap, the volume setup will error unless it is marked optional.
+Paths must be relative and may not contain the '..' path or start with '..'. (see [below for nested schema](#nestedblock--spec--template--spec--volume--volume_source--config_map--items))

+<a id="nestedblock--spec--template--spec--volume--volume_source--config_map--items"></a>
+### Nested Schema for `spec.template.spec.volume.volume_source.config_map.items`

+Optional:

+- `key` (String)

+<a id="nestedblock--spec--template--spec--volume--volume_source--container_disk"></a>
+### Nested Schema for `spec.template.spec.volume.volume_source.container_disk`

+Required:

+- `image_url` (String) The URL of the container image to use as the disk.
+This can be a local file path, a remote URL, or a registry URL.

 <a id="nestedblock--spec--template--spec--volume--volume_source--data_volume"></a>
 ### Nested Schema for `spec.template.spec.volume.volume_source.data_volume`

 Required:

 - `name` (String) Name represents the name of the DataVolume in the same namespace.

+<a id="nestedblock--spec--template--spec--volume--volume_source--empty_disk"></a>
+### Nested Schema for `spec.template.spec.volume.volume_source.empty_disk`

+Required:

+- `capacity` (String) Capacity of the sparse disk.

+<a id="nestedblock--spec--template--spec--volume--volume_source--ephemeral"></a>
+### Nested Schema for `spec.template.spec.volume.volume_source.ephemeral`

+Optional:

+- `persistent_volume_claim` (Block List, Max: 1) PersistentVolumeClaimVolumeSource represents a reference to a PersistentVolumeClaim in the same namespace. (see [below for nested schema](#nestedblock--spec--template--spec--volume--volume_source--ephemeral--persistent_volume_claim))

+<a id="nestedblock--spec--template--spec--volume--volume_source--ephemeral--persistent_volume_claim"></a>
+### Nested Schema for `spec.template.spec.volume.volume_source.ephemeral.persistent_volume_claim`

+Required:

+- `claim_name` (String) ClaimName is the name of a PersistentVolumeClaim in the same namespace as the pod using this volume.
+More info: https://kubernetes.io/docs/concepts/storage/persistent-volumes#persistentvolumeclaims

+Optional:

+- `read_only` (Boolean) Will force the ReadOnly setting in VolumeMounts.
+Default false.

+<a id="nestedblock--spec--template--spec--volume--volume_source--host_disk"></a>
+### Nested Schema for `spec.template.spec.volume.volume_source.host_disk`

+Required:

+- `path` (String) Path of the disk.
+- `type` (String) Type of the disk, supported values are disk, directory, socket, char, block.

+<a id="nestedblock--spec--template--spec--volume--volume_source--persistent_volume_claim"></a>
+### Nested Schema for `spec.template.spec.volume.volume_source.persistent_volume_claim`

+Required:

+- `claim_name` (String) ClaimName is the name of a PersistentVolumeClaim in the same namespace as the pod using this volume.
+More info: https://kubernetes.io/docs/concepts/storage/persistent-volumes#persistentvolumeclaims

+Optional:

+- `read_only` (Boolean) Will force the ReadOnly setting in VolumeMounts.
+Default false.

 <a id="nestedblock--spec--template--spec--volume--volume_source--service_account"></a>